LNodesL/FSTC-August-2024/README.md

 0.0.1 - Does not use memory method, drops file to current working directory, and uses tmp process
 - https://github.com/LNodesL/FSTC-August-2024/tree/drop-file-run-process
--

 ## Future Development

-- save to tmp file instead of to cwd

 - allow builder to modify the final FSTC.exe program's resources or other data to make it easier to build for a new payload/URL without re-compiling